yamisharma/yamisharma.github.io/_posts/2022-05-01-financial-markets.md

 comments: true
 ---

-NASDAQ, S&P 500, Dow Jones -- what do these three names have in common?
+NASDAQ, S & P 500, Dow Jones -- what do these three names have in common?
 What does an IPO mean?
 Can I invest in private markets?
 Let's dive into that.

 **Here is some bold text**